Andrei Shleifer: Work

+Starting in 1997, his research focused on the legal origins theory (also sometimes known as law and finance theory), which claims that the legal tradition a country adheres to (such as common law or various types of civil law) is an important determining factor for a country's development, most of all financial development.
+The 1998 "Law and Finance" article by Rafael La Porta, Florencio Lopez-de-Silanes, Andrei Shleifer, and Robert Vishny (known as LLSV) documented that countries with stronger legal protections of investors are less likely to have a few shareholders that control the firm, which they interpreted as showing that small equity investors are willing to provide capital without control when they have stronger legal protection against managers stealing or wasting the money that these investors provide.
+LLSV then extended their analysis with related papers published in 1997 examining "Legal Determinants of External Finance," in 2000 examining "Investor Protection and Corporate Governance" and "Agency Problems Dividend Problems Around the World," and in 2002 in "Investor Protection and Corporate Valuation."
+The dividends paper documented that countries with stronger shareholder protection tend to have more dividends paid to shareholders.
+An alternative explanation that they examined is that companies pay dividends in order to develop a reputation for returning cash to shareholders, so that they can issue more equity in the future.
+The evidence generally supports the investor protection explanation.

-Shleifer's earliest work was in financial economics, where he has contributed to the field of behavioral finance.
-He has also written influential papers on political economy, the economics of transition, and economic development, collaborating with his former colleagues in Chicago, Kevin M. Murphy and Robert W. Vishny.
-Their paper "Industrialization and the Big Push" was credited by Paul Krugman as a major breakthrough which ended a "long slump in development theory".
+Shleifer has also written influential papers on political economy, the economics of transition, and economic development, collaborating with his former colleagues in Chicago, Kevin M. Murphy and Robert W. Vishny.
+Their 1989 paper "Industrialization and the Big Push" was credited by Paul Krugman as a major breakthrough which ended a "long slump in development theory".
+Shleifer's political economy work includes his 1993 article "Corruption" and his 1994 article "Politicians and Firms", both coauthored with Robert Vishny.

-With coauthors Rafael La Porta, Simeon Djankov and Florencio Lopez de Silanes, Shleifer has also made significant contributions to the study of corporate governance.

-In recent years, his research has focused on the legal origins theory (also sometimes known as law and finance theory), which claims that the legal tradition a country adheres to (such as common law or various types of civil law) is an important determining factor for a country's development, most of all financial development.

 The Clark medal citation described him as a "superb economist, working in the old Chicago tradition of building simple models, emphasizing basic economic mechanisms, and carefully looking at the evidence....
 A recurring theme of his research is the respective role of markets, institutions, and governments."

 Asset management

-In 1994 Shleifer founded with fellow academics—and behavioral finance specialists—Josef Lakonishok and Robert Vishny a Chicago-based money management firm known as LSV Asset Management.
-As of February 2006, it managed about $50 billion in quantitative value equity portfolios, though, according to the firm's website, Shleifer has sold his ownership stake.
+In 1994 Shleifer co-founded LSV Asset Management with Josef Lakonishok and Robert Vishny, with Lakonishok becoming the CEO and running the day-to-day operations of the firm.
+As of February 2006, it managed about $50 billion.
+Shleifer sold his ownership stake in 2003.